Coronavirus: Your obligations as an employer

 • Utilise and display posters available from the Department of Health with important information about COVID-19 and how to stop the spread.
 Resources are available here in multiple languages.

 Importantly, employers should also remind their employees of their WHS duty to take care of not only their own health and safety but also that of their work colleagues.
+Many organisations are also taking steps to reduce or eliminate face-to-face meetings, unless absolutely essential, and utilising phone or video calls as an alternative.

 Managing suspected cases and ‘at-risk’ employees

 While the likelihood of one of your employees being infected with COVID-19 presently remains quite low (as of March 12, there were 126 confirmed cases Australia-wide), it is important for employers to take active steps to minimise the potential within their workforce by identifying employees who may be at risk of carrying the virus.
+As an employer, you should direct all employees to notify you immediately if:

 • they or a member of their household have travelled to a high-risk country (a list of which can be found here) in the last two months;